howlab-unizar/edge_impulse_falls/readme.md

 ### **Gyroscope exclusion**

-During early sessions, gyroscope readings showed **saturation and flat-topped plateaus** caused by:

-* The default Waveshare configuration for angular-rate range
+During early sessions, gyroscope readings showed **saturation and flat-topped plateaus** due to the default angular-rate range and high impact velocities.
-* High angular velocities during impact not fitting the configured range

-This saturation corrupted the temporal shape of impacts, degrading model learning.

-**Therefore, gyroscope data was excluded** and only accelerometer channels were used for detection.
+This corrupted impact shape and degraded learning, so **gyroscope data was excluded**, using only accelerometer channels for detection.

 ## **2.3 Model Architecture**